Dev Ross: Performing arts

-Before turning to animation, Ross was the Artistic Director of the "Twelfth Night Repertory Company", a tri-city educational theatre and three time Emmy award winning television troupe from 1980-1982 where she was a writer, director, and performer.
+Before turning to animation, Ross was the artistic director of the "Twelfth Night Repertory Company", a tri-city educational theatre and three time Emmy award-winning television troupe from 1980 to 1982 where she was a writer, director, and performer.
 Ross wrote and directed more than 70 plays for TNRC and Educational Theater Company, before leaving the schools.
 She even created a "synthesis of movement, text and sound", for which the schools became noted.

 Prior to 2013, Ross's Theatrical awards include: